Tommy Lee: Sex tape

 Lee and Anderson had videotaped their sexual activities while on a houseboat on Lake Mead, Arizona.
-The video was stolen in 1995, released on the internet in 1997, and became a prime example of viral internet pornography.
+The video was stolen in 1995, released on the internet in 1997, and became a prime example of viral pornography.
 According to The Dirt, Lee claims that he was having work done at his house, and a person (who, according to the book, was a former porn star by the name of Rand Gauthier) working at the house found the tape and sold it.
+During the video, Lee infamously blew the boat's horn.
 Anderson sued the video distribution company, Internet Entertainment Group.
-During the video, Lee became infamous for blowing the boat's horn.
 The Lees never received a financial settlement agreement with IEG.
 Pamela Anderson dropped the case to concentrate on her mental health and her children.
 Thereafter, the company began making the tape available to subscribers to its websites again tripling the normal traffic on the website.

 A fictionalized miniseries, Pam & Tommy, debuted on Hulu in February 2022 chronicling the theft and distribution of the stolen tape.
-Sebastian Stan portrayed Lee and Lily James was cast as Pamela Anderson.
+Sebastian Stan portrayed Lee and Lily James was cast as Anderson.